 George Botsford was a man who knew how to write tunes the public liked.
-He was one of two songs born in Dakota Territory (South Dakota near present day Sioux Falls) to New York native miller James George Botsford and his bride Harriet M., the other one being Charles E. (1878).
+He was one of two sons born in Dakota Territory (South Dakota near present day Sioux Falls) to New York native miller James George Botsford and his bride Harriet M., the other one being Charles E. (1878).
 The 1880 census showed the family living in Sioux Falls, but by 1885 they were residing in Clermont, Iowa.
 George spent his formative years in the Midwest, specifically in Iowa.
 There was a great deal of pre-ragtime style and influence in this region, as evidenced by the amount and quality of ragtime that eventually emerged from Iowa and Nebraska, so it is likely he was exposed to some of it.
-He recieved a fair amount of formal musical training in his youth and proved to be a natural performer.
+He received a fair amount of formal musical training in his youth and proved to be a natural performer.
 George married singer Della Mae Wilson, the daughter of a music teacher with whom they lived for a time in Centerville, Iowa, later moving back to Clermont.

-George was listed in the 1900 census as a "Theatrical Pianist" so was already likely expected to know some of the latest ragtime tunes and cakewalks.
+George was listed in the 1900 enumeration as a "Theatrical Pianist" so was already likely expected to know some of the latest ragtime tunes and cakewalks.
 He and Della Mae set out on the road with the Hoyle Stock Company in Nashville, Tennessee, ultimately spending 34 weeks from 1900 to 1901 with the troupe.
 During that stint the Botsfords may have ventured to New York City in February 1901, as they placed an "At Liberty" ad in the New York Clipper: "George Botsford, Pianist, Director and Arranger, Della Mae Wilson, Comedy Parts, Character and Singing Specialties with Monologue.
 Address Geo.
 Botsford, Clermont, Iowa."
 They spent that summer in Champaign, Illinois, where George directed the orchestra at the Casino Theatre and Della Mae worked with the Bennett Stock Company.
 That fall they picked up with the Van Dyke & Eaton Company for another successful run on the road that ended in May 1902.

 Taking the summer off, the Botsfords finally relocated their base to New York City in late 1902 where they would stay for the remainder of George's career.
 They appear to have done one more season with Van Dyke & Eaton before settling for good in the summer of 1903.
 While there may have been hopes of a career for Della Mae, ultimately it was George who became the entertainer of the family.
 One of the first mentions of him after they moved was as a pianist for events held by the Fort Greene Council in February and November 1904, then as an organist at the Brooklyn Lodge of Elks, of which he had become a member, for a large memorial service in December.
 He was next heard from in 1905 as a vocal director for a large politically based performance at the Monroe Club.
 George was able to establish a foothold as a composer in 1906 with a couple of pieces published by the New York firms of M. Witmark and Sons, and Tin Pan Alley giant Jerome H. Remick.
 Among his first published compositions was the song Traveling, the chorus of which was adapted in 1921 by another set of composers as the Iowa Corn Song.